Detroit People Mover: Rolling stock

-The People Mover's fleet consists of 12 automated Intermediate Capacity Transit System Mark I cars, built by the Urban Transportation Development Corporation in Kingston, Ontario.
+The People Mover's fleet consists of 12 automated Intermediate Capacity Transit System Mark I cars, built in 1986 by the Urban Transportation Development Corporation in Kingston, Ontario.
+They nearly always operate in two-car trains, but are not in married pairs, and are capable of interchanging or operating as single units.
+The trains were delivered in a white livery with green and yellow stripes, but since the 2000s have been wrapped with advertisements.

 The model is also used on the SkyTrain in Vancouver, and was also operated on the now-decommissioned Scarborough RT in Toronto.

-The trains originally bore a white livery with green and yellow stripes.
-Beginning in the early 2000s, the cars began to be wrapped with advertisements; by the 2010s, every car was adorned with an ad wrap.
-They usually operate in two-car trains, but are not in married pairs, and can operate as single cars.

 Replacement

 DTC plans to replace its fleet with 12 used railcars of the same model from the Toronto Transit Commission.
 These railcars operated on the Scarborough RT until its closure, and were extensively refurbished and upgraded in the 2010s, giving them a longer service lifespan than the People Mover's existing cars, despite being of similar age.

 The purchase of these railcars was first announced in December 2023, and also includes surplus parts to repair the People Mover's existing vehicles in the interim.
-Delivery and integration of the newly purchased cars is expected to take 18 months, with the first of them slated to enter service in 2026.
+Delivery and integration of the newly purchased cars is expected to take 18 months, with the first of them slated to enter service in 2027.

-Operations and maintenance
+Operations

+As of 2026, the People Mover operates from 6:30 a.m. to midnight on weekdays, from 10:00 a.m. to midnight on Saturdays, and from 10:00 a.m. to 10:00 p.m. on Sundays, with hours extended during certain downtown events.
+Huntington Place station closes nightly at 10:00 p.m. on all days, except when a major event is taking place there.

-The People Mover's operations and maintenance facility is located at the Times Square station.
+The People Mover's operations center, garage, and maintenance shops are located in the Maintenance and Control Facility, attached to the Times Square station.
 Cars enter the garage via a siding, which branches off from the main line to a second platform at Times Square.
 This siding allows the system to be used in a two-way bypass manner when part of the circular track is closed.
 Maintenance equipment is lifted up to track level by crane, but not stored with the DPM cars.